IBSim/VirtualLab/docs/source/runsim.rst

   Code_Aster requires write access to the :file:`/tmp` and :file:`../flasheur` directories.
 The user should create a local :file:`../flasheur` directory before launching the container.

-  The :file:`../Input` directory is where the user's custom simulation files should be kept and :file:`../Output` is where the simulation results are written.
+  The :file:`..Input` directory is where the user's custom simulation files should be kept and :file:`..Output` is where the simulation results are written.
 These can be customised as desired on the host system.

 Non-Interactive
 ~~~~~~~~~~~~~~~